StellarSand/privacy-settings/Privacy Settings/GitHub.md

 > <img src="../icons/ic_note.svg" width="22" align="top"> **Note**
 >
 > - Use a privacy respecting authenticator app.
 Check out [recommendations, alternatives & reviews](https://github.com/StellarSand/privacy-settings#recommendations-alternatives--reviews).
 > - The recovery codes are required to login, if 2FA method is lost, broken or unavailable.
-Keep these code somewhere safe, to prevent loss or unauthorized access.
+Keep these codes somewhere safe, to prevent loss or unauthorized access.
 They can be stored in a password manager, in an encrypted note, or write them down somewhere safe.